jameskimmel/opinions_about_tech_stuff/ZFS/PLP isn't about security and has nothing to do with your UPS.md

 A word of caution:
 In the past, there were none PLP SSDs that lied about sync.
 A twitter user found out by running some test.
-Unfortunately the twitter user deleted his account, so I can't share it with out.
+Unfortunately the twitter user deleted his account, so I can't share it with you.
 Some Phison E18 controllers in combination with bad firmware from ADATA and Patriot lied about sync.
 That is why I don't blindly trust cheap consumer drives.